gs-gs/ktlg/README.md

 # KTLG activation
 For KTLG to be any use you need to invite the bot to monitor specific channels.
 - Log into Slack
-- In a channel you want monitored by KTLG type `/invite @ktlg-int`
+- In a channel you want monitored by KTLG type `/invite @ktlg`

 # KTLG use
 If you forget your options, you can always ask the bot.